Tony Wolters: Los Angeles Dodgers

 On August 7, 2021, Wolters signed a minor league contract with the Los Angeles Dodgers.
 He appeared in 26 games for the Triple-A Oklahoma City Dodgers and had a .215 batting average.
 He remained with Oklahoma City to begin 2022 and was called up to the Majors on August 12.
 He appeared in two games for the Dodgers, striking out in three of his four at-bats.
 Wolters was designated for assignment on August 15 and released a few days later.
 He was quickly re-signed to a new minor league contract.
-For the 2022 season at Oklahoma City, he played in 61 games with a .230 average.
-He elected free agency on November 10, 2022.
+For the 2022 season at Oklahoma City, he played in 61 games and slashed .230/.321/.284 with no home runs and 29 RBI.
+Wolters elected free agency following the season on November 10.

 Minnesota Twins

 On January 5, 2023, Wolters signed a minor league contract with the Minnesota Twins.
+In 57 games for the Triple–A St. Paul Saints, he batted .244/.386/.343 with 3 home runs and 21 RBI.
+Wolters elected free agency following the season on November 6.

+Coaching career

+On January 21, 2024, Wolters announced his retirement from playing in an Instagram post, while also announcing that he had accepted a coaching position with the Rockies as the bench coach for the rookie league ACL Rockies.
+He reprised the role for the 2025 season.

 Personal

-Wolters grew up a San Diego Padres fan, with Tony Gwynn being his favorite player.
+Wolters grew up a San Diego Padres fan.
+Tony Gwynn was his favorite player.